Sam | Edited by Johanna

 Urgent.
 A 'transitional' top-up to ensure you won't be worse off

-As part of its commitment that ‘no-one will be worse off under universal credit’, the Government has said it will guarantee an employed person’s income at their existing benefits rate if universal credit will end up paying them less - a 'transitional' protection which could last for several years.
+As part of its commitment that ‘no-one will be worse off under universal credit’, the Government has said it will guarantee someone's income at their existing benefits rate if universal credit will end up paying them less - a 'transitional' protection which could last for several years.

 The Institute for Fiscal Studies has said it thinks over three million households will see lower entitlements from universal credit with an average loss of £1,800 a year (and around two million households will see bigger entitlements with an average gain of £1,400 a year) if they are not eligible for transitional protection.
+People claiming the two tax credits - child tax credit and working tax credit - are the ones most likely to be worse off.
 Here's how it'll work:

 If universal credit will pay you less than what you currently get.